Help & Advice

 What does a blocked drain sound like?

-Finally, if your pipes and fixtures are producing unusual sounds, this could be another indication of a blockage.
 Gurgling sounds from your plug holes, drains or pipes are usually early warning signs.
-Also, if your toilet flush makes a different sound to usual, this is another indicator of a blocked drain.
+Also, if your toilet flush makes a different sound than usual, this is another indicator of a blocked drain.

 Unusual sounds from your drains usually occur when air is trapped in the pipes by the blockage, and this air gets pushed through the system or is displaced.